threefoldtech/rmb/README.md

 ...
 ```

-If everything is okay, the bus process push this request to `msgbus.system.remote` queue of the remote redis
+If everything is okay, the remote bus server will receive this request over HTTP and push it to local redis
-and replace `ret` field by `msgbus.system.reply`.
+to `msgbus.system.remote` queue of the and replace `ret` field by `msgbus.system.reply`.

 A copy of this request is stored in local redis `HSET msgbus.system.backlog` with `uid` as key.
 This
 backlog is used to match reply with corresponding original request, to ensure reply comes from a legitim request